projnanda/projnanda/faq_nanda.md

 This quilt approach allows organizations to maintain control over their agents while enabling global interoperability.

-## How does the lean registry approach work?
+## How does the lean index approach work?

-The NANDA Index keeps registry records extremely lightweight (≤120 bytes) by storing only:
+The NANDA Index keeps records extremely lightweight (≤120 bytes) by storing only:
 - Agent ID and human-readable name
 - URLs pointing to detailed metadata (AgentFacts)
 - Time-to-live (TTL) values
 - Cryptographic signatures

-All detailed information is stored separately in AgentFacts documents, which can be updated independently without touching the registry.
-This separation reduces registry write overhead by approximately 10,000× while enabling rapid updates.
+All detailed information is stored separately in AgentFacts documents, which can be updated independently without touching the index.
+This separation reduces index write overhead by approximately 10,000× while enabling rapid updates.

 ## What are AgentFacts?